 Non-competition and Non-solicitation.
-Dr. Cooper has entered into an invention, non-disclosure and non-competition agreement, which provides that he will not compete with us or solicit our clients or customers for a year after the termination or cessation of his employment with us, and further provides that he will not solicit our employees for one year after the termination or cessation of his employment with us.
+Dr. Deniger has entered into an invention, non-disclosure and non-competition agreement, which provides that he will not engage in the business of developing or selling oncology products related to DNA-based biotherapeutic products, will not solicit our clients or customers for a year after the termination or cessation of his employment with us, and further provides that he will not solicit our employees for two years after the termination or cessation of his employment with us.